Easily Keep Operations On Schedule

-The E4 Scheduling software module offers a sophisticated, scalable way of keeping track of activities and activity assignments across multiple fields and multiple farms.
-Customers record activity data—dates, applied product rates or quantities, etc.—either manually or by uploading application data recorded by their onboard monitors.
-Standard reports show how predicted application quantities and costs (recorded in the E4 Crop Planning module) compare to the actuals, enabling customers to do more effective planning in the next crop cycle.
+The E4 Scheduling software module offers a sophisticated, scalable way to track activities and activity assignments across multiple fields and farms.
+Customers record activity data, dates, applied product rates, or quantities manually or by uploading application data recorded by their onboard monitors.
+Standard reports show how predicted application quantities and costs (recorded in the E4 Crop Planning module) compare to the actuals, enabling customers to plan more effectively in the next crop cycle.

 Retailers and large farming operations find the Scheduling module particularly useful for vendor management.
-Upcoming work is represented visually on a map, so customers can easily assign and reassign jobs based on their proximity, saving valuable time and travel expenses.
-Vendors utilize the Schedule module directly, indicating if the job has been started, completed or postponed, and recording any relevant notes about the work that was done.
+Upcoming work is represented visually on a map, so customers can easily assign and reassign jobs based on proximity, saving valuable time and travel expenses.
+Vendors utilize the Schedule module directly, indicating if the job has been started, completed, or postponed and recording relevant notes about the work done.

 To use this module, customers must also have a Crop Planning module.